mmelvin97/excel-autamated-report-project/README.md

 - Suggestion: Creating geographical visaulization helps to get insight on how each branch are performing

-## Objective 3:  Ensure the repeating tasks are automated from month-to-month report
 ### Step 5: Using Power Query and VBA Macros to automate report
 - The automation reduces the steps required into two major step: cleaning & transformation and Visualization
 - Once the loading steps for the new dataset are done, to apply it the steps in the Power Query editor for the previous dataset can be copied.